John Scrope, 5th Baron Scrope of Bolton: Marriages and issue

-John Scrope married, firstly in 1447, Joan FitzHugh, daughter of William FitzHugh, 4th Baron FitzHugh, and Margery Willoughby.
+John Scrope married, firstly in Abt.
+1457, Joan FitzHugh, daughter of William FitzHugh, 4th Baron FitzHugh, and Margery Willoughby.
 Their son and heir was Henry Scrope.
+His daughter Joan became prioress of Dartford Priory circa 1470.

 He married secondly, before 10 December 1471, Elizabeth St John (d. before 3 July 1494), daughter of Sir Oliver St John (d.
 1437) and Margaret Beauchamp of Bletso, maternal grandmother of King Henry VII of England.
 She was the widow of William Zouche, 5th Baron Zouche (died 25 December 1462), of Harringworth.

 In 1470, Elizabeth was godmother to the future King Edward V of England.
 Her loyalty to the House of York was inevitably suspect since she was the half-sister of Lady Margaret Beaufort, who was the mother of the future King Henry VII.
 John and Elizabeth were proclaimed loyalists to the House of Lancaster, yet John seemed to stick by the Yorkist side.
 Their daughter, Mary Scrope, became Baroness Conyers, as wife of William Conyers, 1st Baron Conyers.

 He married thirdly, after 9 February 1490/91, to Anne Harling, daughter and heir of Sir Robert Harling, and widow of Sir Robert Wingfield, MP.